getpop/component-model/README.md

 ##### Defining the Data Properties

-If the module needs to pass a variable to any other object involved in fetching/processing data ([Dataloader](#dataloader), [QueryHandler](#queryhandler), [ActionExecuter](#actionexecuter), etc), it can do so through "data properties", set through functions `getImmutableHeaddatasetmoduleDataProperties` and `getMutableonrequestHeaddatasetmoduleDataProperties`:
+If the module needs to pass a variable to any other object involved in fetching/processing data ([Dataloader](#dataloader), [QueryInputOutputHandler](#queryhandler), [ActionExecuter](#actionexecuter), etc), it can do so through "data properties", set through functions `getImmutableHeaddatasetmoduleDataProperties` and `getMutableonrequestHeaddatasetmoduleDataProperties`:

 ```php
 function getImmutableHeaddatasetmoduleDataProperties($module, &$props)